projectx13/script.projectx.burst/.github/ISSUE_TEMPLATE.md

 <!---
-      DEVELOPMENT OF script.elementum.burst is stopped!
+      DEVELOPMENT OF script.projectx.burst is stopped!
       YOU WILL NOT GET SUPPORT or HELP!

       Feel free to fork the project!